Applies to: Reolink NVRs

 The size of the recording is mainly determined by its bit-rate.
 The higher the bit-rate, the better image and audio quality, and the bigger the file size.
 Vice versa.

-The table below shows how long the Reolink NVR can record for 24/7 under different Bit-Rate and HDD capacity.
-The results are calculated under
+The table below shows how long the Reolink NVR can record for 24/7 under different Bit-Rate (bitrate of clear stream+bitrate of fluent stream) and HDD capacity.
+The results are calculated as follows:

 Note: Compared with 24/7 recording, the maximum video length of motion detection recording will be much longer.

-Note: Unlike the 2-TB HDD that comes with the Reolink NVRs with less than (or equal to) 8 channels, the HDD capacity of a Reolink 16-Channels NVR is 3 TB, which can later be replaced with a 4-TB one.
+Note: Unlike the 2-TB HDD that comes with the Reolink NVRs with less than (or equal to) 8 channels, the HDD capacity of a Reolink 16-Channels NVR is 3 TB.
 The capacity of Reolink NVRs can be expanded to up to 12 TB.
-You may refer to this article for more details.
+You may refer to How to Expand the Capacity of Reolink NVRs for more details.